Credit Information in Earnings Calls: Channels

 where $R_{i,t+12}$ is one of the three risk measures: realized volatility (RiskVol, i.e., RVCredit for the next 12 months), maximum monthly change (RiskMaxIncr), or maximum cumulative change (RiskCumSum). $X_{i,t}$ contains the same control variables as in equation (\ref{eq:contemp-reg}).
 In particular, {to adjust for serial correlation in risk measures}, lagged realized volatility is included in the controls via the RVCredit variable. \footnote{Replacing RVCredit with maximum monthly or cumulative PVLGD changes in the prior 12 months as controls leaves our results unchanged.} If the ability of credit score to negatively forecast PVLGD changes stems from its ability to forecast future risk, we would expect the coefficient $\beta_{cs}$ in (\ref{eq:risk-fund-reg}) to be negative.

 The regression results for (\ref{eq:risk-fund-reg}) are reported in the first three columns of Table \ref{t:forecast full sample}.
 The credit score, PVLGD and control variables are standardized so each coefficient estimate shown in the table denotes the change in the dependent variable in units of its interquartile range (IQR) due to a unit IQR change in the independent variable.
 The IQR, defined as the difference between the 75th and 25th percentile of a variable, is a measure similar to standard deviation (in a normal distribution, the IQR equals 1.35 standard deviations), but the IQR is much less sensitive to outliers.
 Standard errors are clustered by month and firm.
 All data have been winsorized at the 1\% and 99\% levels.
 Only those control variables that are significant in at least one specification are shown in the table.

 Our first finding is that the current PVLGD level forecasts higher future risk.
 This is to be expected since higher CDS spreads reflect higher credit, and market, risk.
 Consistent with the delayed rational response hypothesis, we find that $\beta_{cs}$ is significantly negative for all three risk measures, even after controlling for the effects captured by $X_{i,t}$.
-The effect, in units of IQR, ranges from $-$0.075 to $-$0.284, which is a large impact, and in line with the predictive power of credit score for future PVLGD changes (see footnote \ref{foot:cs-norm}).
+The effect, in units of IQR, ranges from $-$0.081 to $-$0.280, which is a large impact, and in line with the predictive power of credit score for future PVLGD changes (see footnote \ref{foot:cs-norm}).
 When the call-implied PVLGD is lower than the market PVLGD, i.e., when credit score is positive, we expect lower risk in the future.
 A delayed, rational reaction to this decreased risk level -- which in unreported results persists longer than one-year -- may partially explain why credit score negatively forecasts future changes in PVLGD.